akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-langflow/README.md

 ## Use our API

-Customers can deploy Langflow through the Linode Marketplace or directly using the API.
+Customers can deploy Langflow through Akamai Quick Deploy Apps or directly using the API.
 Before using the commands below, create an [API token](https://www.linode.com/docs/products/tools/linode-api/get-started/#create-an-api-token) or configure [linode-cli](https://www.linode.com/products/cli/), and substitute your own values for the defaults.

 SHELL:
 ```